smultronbusken/skeleton.djs/README.md

     const intents = { intents: [...all intents you need] }
     const skeleton = new Skeleton(
-      {}, // This object will get passed to commands "APP_TOKEN",  // You get this from the Discord developer portal "APP_ID", // You get this from the Discord developer portal intents,
+      {}, // This object will get passed to commands, it can be any type or variable "APP_TOKEN",  // You get this from the Discord developer portal "APP_ID", // You get this from the Discord developer portal intents,